amnond/gideros-components/README.md

   + focus_line_color - the color of the button's border when button is clicked
   + focus_fill_color - the background color of the button when button is clicked
   + focus_text_color - the color of the button's text when button is clicked
+  + font_size - the size of the font to be used for this button.
+If this is specified then automatic font size setting will be disabled for this button.
+Besides enabling more control over the size of the font, this can also come in handy as a workaround to a bug in Gideros where the font resources are not freed, causing an 'invalid font size' error in some devices after creating TTFont objects for the automatic font size detection.

 ## <a name="button_grid"></a>Button grid